mozilla/glean/docs/user/language-bindings/index.md

 or via [Android Components][ac] as `org.mozilla.components:service-glean`
 from the [Mozilla Maven instance][maven].

-The Kotlin bindings can also be used from Java.
+The Kotlin SDK can also be used from Java.

 [ac]: https://github.com/mozilla-mobile/android-components/
 [maven]: https://maven.mozilla.org/?prefix=maven2